datboi-1337/art_engine/README.md

 ```

 # Extra attributes
-Allows adding extra *attributes* to the metadata. `extraMetadata` is restricted to only adding things outside the attribute.
-This functionality allows adding extra information to the attributes so they can be displayed in marketplaces. <br/>
+Allows adding extra *attributes* to the metadata. `extraMetadata` is restricted to only adding things outside the attributes array.
+This functionality allows adding extra information to the attributes array so they can be displayed in marketplace traits sections. <br/>

 **NOTE**: This will add the *same* information to each NFT's metadata.